 - A joint that is hot to the touch.

-Your doctor may order a uric acid urine test to determine how well you are recovering from kidney stones or gout.
+Your doctor may order a urine test to determine how well you recover from kidney stones or gout.

-A uric acid urine test may also be used to monitor your condition if you are undergoing chemotherapy or radiation therapy.
+A uric acid urine test may also monitor your condition if undergoing chemotherapy or radiation therapy.
 These treatments can lead to a buildup of uric acid in the body.